AdrianMikk/social-media-client/README.md

 ## Description

 We've learned how to test, configure, and automate our environment to provide useful toolchains that effortlessly improve our work.
-For this project we used HTML, JavaScript, Bootstrap, SASS, Cypress, and Jest.
+We used HTML, JavaScript, Bootstrap, SASS, Cypress, and Jest for this project.

 ## Built With